ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

     sudo apt-get autoclean; sudo apt-get update; sudo apt-get -y upgrade; sudo apt-get -y install libxml-dom-perl libxml-xpath-perl libjson-perl libxml-libxml-perl zlib1g-dev libglib2.0-dev libpstreams-dev libboost-all-dev libgd2-xpm-dev libncurses5-dev g++ pkg-config dh-autoreconf r-base r-base-core r-cran-rcolorbrewer

+Note: on BioNimbus I ran into an issue with r-cran-rcolorbrewer not being up to date with R 3.x.
+See http://stackoverflow.com/questions/16503554/r-3-0-0-update-has-left-loads-of-2-x-packages-incompatible

 ## Building the Workflow

 Now that you have a VM built and system-level dependencies installed it's time to build the workflow.
 Clone the project in git and cd into SeqWare-CGP-SomaticCore.
 Now build with Maven: